Why are My Hydrangea Leaves Turning Brown?

 - Use a water hose to remove small insects with force.

-- Apply paste control application at a minimal dose.
+- Apply the paste control application at a minimal dose.

 What to Do When Hydrangea Flowers Turn Brown?

-To keep the growth rate of hydrangea intact, you need to take steps very fast.
-I have listed the major 5 duties after having brown leaves.
+To keep the growth rate of the hydrangea intact, you need to take steps very quickly.
+I have listed the five major 5 duties after having brown leaves.
 Any gardener and hydrangea lover can do the chores with simple tools.

 - Deadhead the Infections: Deadheading is the first step.
 Gather some gardening tools and remove the spent flowers.
 Using clean garden shears, cut the flower head just below the brown blooms and above the next set of leaves.